massimiliano-mantione/talks/JsDay2017/V8/slides.md

 Logging what gets optimized: --trace-opt
 How to find bailouts: --trace-bailout
 Detecting deoptimizations: --trace-deopt
-Using the profiler: --ll-prof and tick-processor Passing V8 options to Chrome: --js-flags="--trace-opt --trace-deopt --trace-bailout"
+Using the profiler: --prof and --prof-process (nodejs) Passing V8 options to Chrome: --js-flags="--trace-opt --trace-deopt --trace-bailout"